okalangkenneth/EncryptedChatFlow/README.md

 ## Demonstration:

 Here's a demo of the chat application in action.
-Notice how messages are exchanged in real time, how the application handles user authentication, and how each user action is recorded in the audit logs.
-Additionally, observe the role of Ocelot in managing requests.
+Notice how messages are exchanged in real time, how the application handles user authentication.

 Chat Interface.
 [Demo.webm](https://github.com/okalangkenneth/EncryptedChatFlow/assets/68539411/0919fdf4-9ab0-41d6-a040-3ce25c946c38)